Public policy engagement

-Accountability and oversight: Then Group Head of Government Relations is accountable for setting the principles and scope for political activities, agreeing the objectives and strategy and providing direction and guidance to management.
+Accountability and oversight: The Group Head of Government Relations is accountable for setting the principles and scope for public policy advocacy, agreeing the objectives and strategy and providing direction and guidance to management.
 This is reviewed quarterly at an ExCo level.

 Consistency: The Barclays Government Relations team play a key role in ensuring consistency across all political activity taking place in the company’s name, or in relation to its objectives.
 This includes activity across the corporate group, but also activity being undertaken by third parties such as agencies and trade bodies in partnership with Barclays.

 Transparency: Barclays is open about the guiding principles, objectives, policies and procedures of its political activities.

 Material information on how we deliver against these principles is available below.

 As part of our commitment to transparency and legitimacy we publish our responses to government consultations and position papers globally (or executive summaries where these contain commercially sensitive information) on the issues which we are principally engaged.
 For the UK, these are available to download below.
 For the US and Asia, these are available on the local regulator’s websites.

 Barclays retains the services of public affairs agencies in a number of locations.
 They are employed for the purposes of political monitoring and strategic advice - they are prohibited from making representations to governments or policymakers on our behalf.